Our policy on cookies: they are delicious (and actually pretty useful)

-By visiting, logging into, registering or using FreeAgent (or “app”) or the FreeAgent website, you agree that it’s okay for us to collect, use and transfer your personal data under the terms of this policy.
-If you’re not cool with this or don’t want to be bound by this policy, you can disable cookies – see the “managing your cookies” section below for details.
+By visiting, logging in to, registering with or using FreeAgent (or 'app') or the FreeAgent website, you agree that it’s okay for us to collect, use and transfer your personal data under the terms of this policy.
+If you’re not happy with this or don’t want to be bound by this policy, you can disable cookies – see the section below on managing your cookies for details.

-If you’re like us, you’ve probably not given too much thought to any cookie that doesn’t involve chocolate, so here are the essential facts: digital cookies are small files made up of bits of data, stored in your phone or computer’s temporary memory when you navigate around the web.
-Unless you have indicated your objection, our system will issue cookies to your computer when you access, register on and log on to the FreeAgent website or use FreeAgent.
-Cookies make it easier for you to log on to and use these sites during visits.
+If you’re like us, you’ve probably not given too much thought to any cookie that doesn’t involve chocolate, so here are the essentials: digital cookies are small files made up of bits of data, stored in your phone or computer’s temporary memory when you navigate around the web.
+Unless you have indicated your objection, our system will issue cookies to your computer when you access, register with or log in to the FreeAgent website, or use FreeAgent.
+Cookies make it easier for you to log in and use these sites during visits.

 Note: A first-party cookie is created by FreeAgent, and a third-party cookie is created by one of FreeAgent’s suppliers or partners.

-The only personal information a cookie can contain is information that you supply yourself -- a cookie cannot read data off your hard disk or read cookie files created by other sites.
+The only personal information a cookie can contain is information that you supply yourself – a cookie cannot read data off your hard disk or read cookie files created by other sites.
 Your privacy and security are not compromised when you accept a cookie from the FreeAgent website or FreeAgent.
-You may set up your computer to reject cookies by following the relevant instructions in the “managing your cookies” section.
+You may set up your computer to reject cookies by following the relevant instructions in the section below on managing your cookies.
 If you switch off cookies, you may not be able to use parts of our website or app.